JeffreyRobertLynch/LeafGuard-AI/README.md

 ## Limitations & Future Work

+### Generalization

-This application currently identifies diseases in tomato leaves only.
-However, the underlying workflow is fully generalizable and can be adapted to other crops or expanded to additional disease classes.
-The existing model-switching architecture supports this upgrade path with minimal reconfiguration.
+- **Current Scope**: The model identifies diseases in tomato leaves only.
+- **Expansion Path**: The workflow is fully generalizable to other crops and disease classes.
+Minimal architectural changes are needed thanks to the modular model-switching system.

+### Field Deployment

+- **Controlled Dataset**: High accuracy (~94.5% multiclass, ~99.5% binary) was achieved on test sets derived from lab-generated images.
-The model performs with high accuracy on test datasets of lab-generated images.
-For comparable results in field conditions, retraining would be required using images that reflect deployment environments.
-For example, accounting for lighting, backgrounds, angles, and camera quality.
+- **Field Readiness**: To ensure robust performance in real-world conditions, retraining is recommended on field images that reflect actual deployment environments (e.g., lighting, backgrounds, camera distance).

-To improve field robustness and accuracy, a dual-model workflow could be implemented.
-The first model would apply object detection or segmentation to isolate leaves and remove noise.
-The second model would perform classification on the cleaned output.
-This extension would require an estimated 2–4 weeks of additional development and testing.
-In my estimation, this is the ideal solution for a wide, full-scale field deployment.
+- **Dual-Model Architecture** *(Planned)*: A proposed two-stage pipeline includes:
+  - Stage 1: **Object Detection / Segmentation** to isolate leaves and reduce background noise
+  - Stage 2: **Classification** on the cleaned image

+### Human-in-the-Loop (HITL)

+- **Planned Features**:
+  - Image annotation interface for manual corrections
+  - Confidence thresholding to flag uncertain predictions for human review
+  - Iterative re-training from corrected examples to improve accuracy over time

+### Data Management & Security

+- **Searchable Database**: Store batch results indexed by model version, facility/site, date, and class
+- **User Authentication**:
+  - Login system for individual users, facilities, and field technicians
+  - Role-based access control for annotation, viewing, or model switching
+  - Password protection and session auditing
+- **Audit Trail**: Track user annotations, prediction outcomes, and corrections for regulatory or operational transparency

+### Interface Expansion

+- **Sidebar Enhancements**:
+  - Right panel for: database search, annotation tools, and model switching

+**All future improvements listed here are within my current skill set.
+I demonstrate these capabilities in other portfolio projects, such as the GlassBox XAI system (advanced model optimization, segmentation, interpretability, and human-in-the-loop features), and the Customer Scheduling Management System (full-stack development with authentication, user auditing, database integration, and an expanded interface).**

 ---